QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Derivation of the electric four-current density in QED

-The electromagnetic-gauge-covariant derivative transforms by the same unitary transformation as the Dirac field itself in Eq.~\eqref{eq:U1transformation} as $\vec{D}_\mu\psi\rightarrow U_\mathrm{e}\vec{D}_\mu\psi$.
-The corresponding transformation for the Dirac adjoint is given by $\bar{\psi}\cev{D}_\mu\rightarrow\bar{\psi}\cev{D}_\mu U_\mathrm{e}^*$.
-That these transformations are satisfied requires that the gauge field $A_{\Re\mu}$ transforms as $A_{\Re\mu}\rightarrow(U_\mathrm{e}A_{\Re\mu}+\frac{i\hbar}{q_\mathrm{e}}\partial_\mu U_\mathrm{e})U_\mathrm{e}^*=A_{\Re\mu}-\frac{\hbar}{q_\mathrm{e}}\partial_\mu\theta$.
-Replacing the partial derivative operators $\vec{\partial}_\mu$ and $\cev{\partial}_\mu$ in the generating Lagrangian density of QED in Eq.~\eqref{eq:LD1} by the electromagnetic-gauge-covariant derivative operators $\vec{D}_\mu$ and $\cev{D}_\mu$ makes the Lagrangian density invariant with respect to the local space-time-dependent form of the U(1) symmetry transformation in Eq.~\eqref{eq:U1transformation}.
+The electromagnetic-gauge-covariant derivative transforms by the same unitary transformation as the Dirac field itself in Eq.~\eqref{eq:U1transformation} as $\vec{D}_a\psi\rightarrow U_\mathrm{e}\vec{D}_a\psi$.
+The corresponding transformation for the Dirac adjoint is given by $\bar{\psi}\cev{D}_a\rightarrow\bar{\psi}\cev{D}_a U_\mathrm{e}^*$.
+That these transformations are satisfied requires that the gauge field $A_{\Re a}$ transforms as $A_{\Re a}\rightarrow(U_\mathrm{e}A_{\Re a}+\frac{i\hbar}{q_\mathrm{e}}\partial_a U_\mathrm{e})U_\mathrm{e}^*=A_{\Re a}-\frac{\hbar}{q_\mathrm{e}}\partial_a\theta$.
+Replacing the partial derivative operators $\vec{\partial}_a$ and $\cev{\partial}_a$ in the generating Lagrangian density of QED in Eq.~\eqref{eq:LD1} by the electromagnetic-gauge-covariant derivative operators $\vec{D}_a$ and $\cev{D}_a$ makes the Lagrangian density invariant with respect to the local space-time-dependent form of the U(1) symmetry transformation in Eq.~\eqref{eq:U1transformation}.

-To construct the complete electromagnetic-gauge-invariant Lagrangian density, one must also add an electromagnetic-gauge-invariant term that depends on the gauge field $A_{\Re\mu}$ only.
+To construct the complete electromagnetic-gauge-invariant Lagrangian density, one must also add an electromagnetic-gauge-invariant term that depends on the gauge field $A_{\Re a}$ only.
 Utilizing the gauge theory, this is obtained from the commutator of the electromagnetic-gauge-covariant derivatives.
-The commutator $[\vec{D}_\mu,\vec{D}_\nu]=\frac{iq_\mathrm{e}}{\hbar}F_{\mu\nu}$ defines an antisymmetric field strength tensor $F_{\mu\nu}$, which corresponds to Eq.~\eqref{eq:Ftensor}, as
+The commutator $[\vec{D}_a,\vec{D}_b]=\frac{iq_\mathrm{e}}{\hbar}F_{ab}$ defines an antisymmetric field strength tensor $F_{ab}$, which corresponds to Eq.~\eqref{eq:Ftensor}, as

-In the U(1) gauge symmetry transformation in Eq.~\eqref{eq:transformationU}, the field strength tensor $F_{\mu\nu}$ transforms as $F_{\mu\nu}\rightarrow U_\mathrm{e}F_{\mu\nu}U_\mathrm{e}^*=F_{\mu\nu}$.
-Using the gauge theory, we obtain an electromagnetic-gauge-invariant Lagrangian density term, which depends on the gauge field $A_{\Re\mu}$ only, as $\mathcal{L}_\mathrm{QED,M}=-\frac{1}{4\mu_0}F_{\mu\nu}F^{\mu\nu}$, in agreement with Eq.~\eqref{eq:Lagrangiandensity1}.
+In the U(1) gauge symmetry transformation in Eq.~\eqref{eq:transformationU}, the field strength tensor $F_{ab}$ transforms as $F_{ab}\rightarrow U_\mathrm{e}F_{ab}U_\mathrm{e}^*=F_{ab}$.
+Using the gauge theory, we obtain an electromagnetic-gauge-invariant Lagrangian density term, which depends on the gauge field $A_{\Re a}$ only, as

+in agreement with Eq.~\eqref{eq:Lagrangiandensity1}.
 The prefactor of $\mathcal{L}_\mathrm{QED,M}$ is found from comparison of the resulting Euler-Lagrange equations of the electromagnetic gauge field to Maxwell's equations.
 The complete electromagnetic-gauge-invariant generalization of the generating Lagrangian density of QED in Eq.~\eqref{eq:LD1} is then given by

 This equation is equivalent to Eq.~\eqref{eq:Lagrangiandensity1}.
 The electromagnetic gauge invariance means that the Lagrangian density in Eq.~\eqref{eq:L1} satisfies $\delta\mathcal{L}_\mathrm{QED}=0$, when varied with respect to the symmetry transformation parameter $\theta$.
 Thus, the addition of the gauge field cancels the variation of the generating Lagrangian density of QED obtained without the gauge field in Eq.~\eqref{eq:LD1variation}.